 Watch: The drive from Eurong to Orchid Beach

 Eurong to Poyungan Rocks (*25 Mins)

 Poyungan Rocks is a small headland that has a bypass track that diverts around the Eastern beach of 75 Mile Beach.

-This divert is due to the mass of scattered coffee rock along this section of beach.
+This diverts is due to the mass of scattered coffee rock along this section of the beach.

 More about Poyungan Rocks Fraser Island

 Poyungan Rocks to Happy Valley (*15 mins) 15km

 After Poyungan is another set of coffee rocks that you may need to go around the back through the jump-up track.
 This is at Yidney Rocks.